 From March 1, 2022, citizens of all countries, traveling by air, land, or sea from any country may enter Georgia if they present the document confirming the full course of any COVID-19 vaccination OR present a negative PCR test taken within 72 hours (96 hours for visitors traveling from the U.S) before their arrival.

-Starting from the 25th of February the following COVID-19 related restrictions will be lifted in the country in full compliance with epidemiological standards and regulations:
+COVID-19 related restrictions are gradually lifted in full compliance with safety standards and regulations:

 Public Health Orders

 - Wearing facemasks outdoors where at least five people